Create your first trigger automation

 Once you have chosen the trigger event, you can add the Yes/No Split at every step of an omnichannel trigger automation.
 Click on the + button and then select Yes/No Split:

-Then, choose a new segmentation rule to set up the split and give it a name:
+Then, choose a new segmentation rule to set up the split and give it a name or let our AI smart naming feature do it for you:

 It can be through Segments (*more information on user Segments* [*here*](https://help.batch.com/en/articles/9352214-how-to-save-a-user-segment)), or Custom Audiences (*more information on Custom Audiences* [*here*](https://help.batch.com/en/articles/3539787-how-can-i-send-a-test-to-several-devices-at-once)).